PoisotLab/ms_network_prediction/manuscript.md

 Often the purpose of building a forecasting model to inform _present_ action [@Dietze2018IteNea].
 Yet, the nature of forecasting---trying to predict the future---is that you can only know if a forecast is "right" once it is too late to change it.
-If we want to maximize the chance that "reality" falls within a forecasting model's predictions, there are two directions to approach this
+If we want to maximize the chance that reality falls within a forecasting model's predictions, there are two directions to approach this
-problem: the first is to extend model validation techniques to a forecasting context, and the second is to attempt to maximize the amount of uncertainty in a model without compromising its resolution.
+problem: the first is to extend model validation techniques to a forecasting context, and the second is to attempt to maximize the amount of uncertainty in the forecast without compromising its resolution.
 Crossvalidation (see _How do we validate a predictive model?_) can be used to test the efficacy of a forecasting model.
 Given a time-series of $N$ observations, a model can iteratively be trained on the first $n$ time-points of data, and the forecasting model's accuracy can be evaluated on the remaining time-points it hasn't "seen" [@Bishop2006PatRec].
 This enables us to understand both how much temporal data is required for a model to be robust, and also enables us to explore the _forecasting horizon_ of a process.
-Further, this approach can also be applied in the opposite temporal direction--- if we have reliable data from the past, "hindcasting" can also be used to test a forecast's accuracy.
+Further, this approach can also be applied in the opposite temporal direction--- if we have reliable data from the past, "hindcasting" can also be used to test a forecast's robustness.

 However, these methods inevitably bump into a hard-limitation on what is feasible for a forecasting model.
 The future is uncertain.
 Any empirical